FAQ's

 Q. Why is the big brass screw on the saw called a medallion?

 A. When new collectors started using the internet to communicate about saws in the 1990's, most had never seen the patents that refer to that feature as a label screw.
 The name "medallion" caught hold, and it's become ingrained.
-For over 100 years, saw makers did not call it a medallion in writing, but didn't have much reason to mention them in advertising or catalogs either.
-To my surprise, the word "medallion" had some use before the age of the internet.
-It appears in the 1959 Disston catalog, on the page featuring replacement screws.
-Disston was owned by HK Porter, Inc. at that time, and, with change in ownership, some of the features of saws had changes in name.
-Likewise, the fasteners on saws made before 1876 -- split screws, as they have been called -- are referred to as spanner screws by the industries that use them.
+For nearly 100 years, saw makers did not call it a medallion in writing, but didn't have much reason to mention them in advertising or catalogs either.
+The word "medallion" had some use before the age of the internet, however.
+It first appears in the 1932 Disston catalog, on the page featuring replacement screws.
+On a related note, the fasteners on saws made before 1876 -- split screws, as they have been called -- are referred to as spanner screws by the industries that use them.
 Split/spanner screws and label screw/medallion are valid names for their respective parts.

 Q.What type of finish did Disston use on the handles?

 A.The old saws I've tested for finish were all shellac.
-Disston never said what they used, but alcohol breaks it down.
+Disston never said in advertising what they used, but alcohol breaks it down.
 Starting in 1928 they used nitro-cellulose lacquer.

 Q. Wondering if you could please give me any information on a saw I found in Auckland New Zealand with Toronto Canada etched on the blade.

 A. Disston had a factory in Toronto from 1910 until at least the 1950's.
-The saws were the same as the Philadelphia models.
 This allowed Disston to sell in the British Commonwealth without paying tariffs.
-Disston also had a factory in Australia which opened in Sydney in 1926, probably closing in the 1950's.
+The saws were the same models as the Philadelphia saws, though the handles may have been sourced with Canadian wood.
+Disston also had a factory in Australia which opened in Sydney in 1926, probably closing in the 1960's.

 Q. Did Disston & Son's make a one-man crosscut saw for cutting logs?
 My saw's blade is 42 inches long, and it has a handle shaped like an oven mitt.
 Etched on the blade is: